MarkDickinson/shell_scripts/security-audit/README.md

 * filesystem checks - reports on all orphaned files and directories (those not owned by an existing user).
 This report 'appendix J' is only produced if orphans were found
+* a few possible backdoor checks; look for commands within sshd_config or user authorized_keys files, any user ssh rc or config files etc.
 * checks for common unsafe sudoers configuration entries
 * optional, backs up /etc
 * optional (but default) collect hardware info
-* optional, if 'rpm' is available collect a installed package list
+* optional, if rpm or apt is available collect a installed package list

 ## Processing control features
-* customisation files can be provided at a per-server level for known exception cases; such as files that must be insecure, network ports for applications that just cannot be configured to specific interfaces, user home directories that must be insecure (ie: multiple system users are mapped to /bin or /sbin which must be owned by root (not by the system user such as adm or operator) and must be traversable by other users, and quite a few other customisable cases.
+* customisation files can be provided at a per-server level.
+  A main servername.custom customisation file can include other files, so common applications can be 'included' rather than having to be coded for each server,
+  ie: if you have 10 servers and only 3 use mariadb just include in those 3 the maraidb rules to obtain all the customisations needed for suid files and network ports etc. needed for the checks for that application
 * runtime processing parameter to allow a single server to be re-processed as needed, note however automatic re-processing of all servers is forced/performed if a new version of the processing script is installed and you try to process a single server